Moojin-Bin/Gaussian_Mixture_Models_for_Finance/README.md

-## Hidden_Markov_Model
+## Gaussian Mixture Models for Finance
-Application of Hidden Markov Model for Financial Markets
+an Application of Gaussian Mixture Models for for Financial Markets

 ## Screenshots